Dendermonde nursery attack

 On 23 January 2009, a stabbing attack took place at Het Fabeltjesland daycare centre in Sint-Gillis-bij-Dendermonde, East Flanders, Belgium.
 Three people were killed, and twelve were injured in the attack.
-The perpetrator, 20-year-old Kim de Gelder, had killed an elderly woman in Jabbeke a week earlier and police have suggested he was plotting more nursery attacks.
+The perpetrator, 20-year-old Kim de Gelder, had killed an elderly woman in Beveren a week earlier and police have suggested he was plotting more nursery attacks.

 In 2013, de Gelder was sentenced to life imprisonment.
 The daycare centre where the initial attack occurred is expected never to reopen.

 Related attacks

 Preparation

 In October 2008, 20-year-old Kim de Gelder, a resident of Sinaai, started purchasing items for his plan to murder people.
 His original plan was to pretend to be a house water and soil inspector to get into peoples' houses before murdering them.
 Over the course of four months, he purchased knives, a bulletproof vest, makeup, a camera, a printer for business cards, a laminator, a bicycle, glasses, pH test strips, and blue T-shirts with the logo of his fake inspection company.
 He activated a new phone number, made a fake voicemail related to his company, resigned from his old job, and created his own business card.
 He also created the fake name "Beekmans Marcus" for the business card, and added a photo of himself with glasses, red hair, and a fake mole.